Ristellise/Tweeb.user.js/README.md

 ## TODOs:

 [ ]: Enable (Specifically, **Optionally**) anonymous uploads of posts to a centralized server.
   - The structure is already there, just needs a way to upload and store.
-[ ]: Store tweets with GM_setValue
+- ~~Store tweets with GM_setValue~~ Done.

+## Potentially support...

+- OldTwitter: As it calls twitter apis within the extension, xhook can't exactly hook into it.
+Mmm not sure in a sense to fix it?

 ## License